cinemagoer/cinemagoer/README.rst

    Starting on November 2017, many things were improved and simplified:

-   - moved the package to Python 3
+   - moved the package to Python 3 (compatible with Python 2.7)
    - removed dependencies: SQLObject, C compiler, BeautifulSoup
    - removed the "mobile" and "httpThin" parsers
    - introduced a testsuite (`please help with it!`_)

-   The Python 2 version is available in the *imdbpy-legacy* branch (mostly unsupported).
+   The original Python 2 version is available in the *imdbpy-legacy* branch (mostly unsupported).

 Main features
 -------------

-- written in Python 3
+- written in Python 3 (compatible with Python 2.7)

 - platform-independent